au-ts/libgdb/examples/microkit_sddf_net/README.md

 you have aarch64-none-elf-gdb, as the system is by default compiled using the aarch64-none-elf toolchain.
 If you used a different compiler, you should use the corresponding version of GDB.

+You should first boot the system and wait until you see text that says something like "Awaiting GDB input..."

+Then, on a different console, you should enter the following commands:
 ```
 cd build
 aarch64-none-elf-gdb